moldedbits/moldedbits.github.io/_posts/2015-09-11-android-picker-knob.md

 #### Strategy

 __Mathematics__
 To get realistic physics and behavior, we visualized a strip of equidistant markers wound on a circular dial.
-Based on the current rotation, the view identifies the markers on the front half of the dial, projects them on a 1-d space (the lins AB in the diagram below) and draws them on the screen.
+Based on the current rotation, the view identifies the markers on the front half of the dial, projects them on a 1-d space (the line AB in the diagram below) and draws them on the screen.

 ![Piker knob mathematics][picker-knob-mathematics]